 As a lover of food and wellness, I pursued a career as a Registered Dietitian and have since counseled clients on how to eat to manage conditions such as diabetes and heart disease.
 I love to teach people how to shop, cook, and eat healthfully.

-Since 2013, I have called Hawaii my home with my husband and 2 dogs.
+Since 2013, I have called Hawaii my home with my husband and dog.
 Everyday, I'm inspired by the beauty of the islands, the fresh ingredients from the land and sea, and the melting pot of multicultural cuisines.

 At Wellness Kitchen, my hope is that you will have fun, learn something new, and enjoy making dishes that make both your tastebuds and your body happy!